 I have mixed feelings about our relationship after our cycling holiday.
-It was obvious Sophie was out of her comfort zone except the one night when we stayed in a posh hotel (only because we had no option) but she didn’t bottle it.
+It was obvious Sophie was out of her comfort zone except the one night (at her insistence) when we stayed in a posh hotel yet she didn’t bottle it.

 I tried to explain to her why I enjoyed cycling holidays: